The Agreement of Purchase and Sale – Fundamentals that Every Buyer and Seller Should Know

 - Change of fiscal year-end, which depends on whether your business structure is a sole proprietorship, partnership, or corporation

 - Change of owner, director, or partner named on the business

 - Change of legal business name, the name of the owner or corporation, and operating name, the business name that is used in the public sphere

 - Change of business activity, eg. A “home renovator” buys a construction business must notify the CRA that his business activity is now a “homebuilder.”

 - Register a new GST/HST account and include the names and SIN number of at least one of the new owners, directors, or partners on a new GST/HST account; and register the new business activity, if applicable, on the new GST/HST account.

-Drafting an agreement, Letter of Intent, and closing documents are complex enterprises.
-Hiring a qualified lawyer who is experienced in the execution of corporate and commercial transactions is crucial to protect your rights.
+Agreements of Purchase and Sale, Letters of Intent, and closing documents are complex.
+Hiring a qualified lawyer who is experienced to guide you through a corporate and commercial transaction is crucial to protect your rights.
 The lawyers at Kalfa Law handle a variety of business transactions on a routine basis.
 With our combined tax and corporate law experience, our lawyers anticipate complex corporate and tax issues and formulate optimal solutions that forward your interests in obtaining the highest valuation for your business and paying the least amount of tax possible.